csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **e**.
 Now suppose that there are locations from which the view is identical.
 (For example, suppose the world is a grid with square obstacles.)
 What kind of problem does the agent now face?
 What do solutions look like?

-**4.12** Suppose that an agent is in a 3× 3 maze environment like the one shown in Fig- ure 4.19.
+**4.12** Suppose that an agent is in a 3× 3 maze environment like the one shown in Figure 4.19.
 The agent knows that its initial location is (1,1), that the goal is at (3,3), and that the actions Up, Down , Left , Right have their usual effects unless blocked by a wall.
 The agent does _not_ know where the internal walls are.
 In any given state, the agent perceives the set of legal actions; it can also tell whether the state is one it has visited before.

 **a**.
 Explain how this online search problem can be viewed as an offline search in belief-state space, where the initial belief state includes all possible environment configurations.
 How large is the initial belief state?
 How large is the space of belief states?